derwolfe/logwolfer/README.md

 Initial design
 --------------

-# Create a reader
+Steps:

-# Create functions that can parse messages
+* -Create functions that can parse messages-
+* use json.loads/dumps on each line
+* Create a reader that can read a line at a time.
-# Use the message id & timestamp as a primary key
+* Use the message id & timestamp as a primary key
-# use json.loads/dumps on each line
-# use pandas to analyze the data that will be stored in sqlite
+* write some sql to analyze
-# sqlalchemy to create the db or just raw sqlite connection
+* sqlalchemy to create the db or just raw sqlite connection
-# the message id is unique
+* the message id is unique

 How to run
 ----------